BlockchainCommons/Research/papers/bcr-2023-013-envelope-crypto.md

 3. **Discard the Ephemeral Private Key:** The ephemeral private key is discarded after its one-time use, enhancing security by ensuring that even the sender cannot decrypt the message once it's sent.

 Gordian Envelope supports multi-recipient public key encryption by adding one or more `hasRecipient: SealedMessage` assertions to the envelope.
-Only a single content key is used, but that key is separately encrypted to each recipient's public key base, one per recipient.
+Only a single content key is used, but that key is separately encrypted to each recipient's `PublicKeys`, one per recipient.
 For example, a message encrypted to two recipients would look like this:

 ```
 ENCRYPTED [